jonnor/embeddedml/acm-hpc-2019/README.md

 Can be used for decompression of constants and code copied to RAM during startup.
 Also in emCompress, general purpose compression for embedded.

+#### Neural network compression

+How much to gain from compression (quantizied) weight?
+Zero-value compression should fit well with sparse matrices.

+Challenge: Need weights fast during compute.
+Good: predictable access.
+Can be prefetched.

 ### Z4
 https://lz4.github.io/lz4/